magomimmo/modern-cljs/doc/tutorial-07.md

 git commit -am "being doubly aggressive"
 ```

-# Next step - [Tutorial 8: Introducing Domina events][9]
+# Next step - [Tutorial 8: Introducing Domina Events][9]

-In the next [Tutorial 8][9] we're going to introduce domina events
+In [Tutorial 8][9] we're going to introduce domina events
-which, by wrapping Google Closure Library event management, allows to
+which, by wrapping Google Closure Library event management, allows you to
-follow a more clojure-ish approach in handing DOM events.
+follow a more Clojure-ish approach in handing DOM events.

 # License